ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 ## Next, we look at the delays
 ---

-### Overall Delays at Top 5 Airports with top 5 airlines
+### Overall Delays at Top 5 Airports for top 5 airlines

 > ###### Query
 ```